pnnl/hexwatershed/paper.md

 bibliography: paper.bib
 ---

-# Abstract
+# Summary

+For decades, watershed delineation has been widely viewed as the first and most important step in wastershed hydrology simulations.
+While most studies focus on the physical processes in hydrologic simulations, less attentions have been paid to the underlying spatial discretization, the mesh grid.
+HexWatershed is the first watershed delineation model that uses a hexagon mesh grid spatial discretization to resolve several limitations in current models.

 # Statement of need

-Watershed delineation is the first step in most watershed hydrology simulations.
-Currently, this process often requires a raster digital elevation model (DEM) dataset, which is based on the square grids.
+Watershed delineation is the first and yet most critical step in most watershed hydrology simulations.
+Currently, this process often requires a raster digital elevation model (DEM) dataset as input, which is based on the square grids.
-From now on, we will use traditional method to represent all the numerical methods based on square grids unless otherwise stated.
+From now on, we will use ``traditional methods'' to represent all the numerical methods based on square grids unless otherwise stated.

-Our recent study shows that watershed delineation on hexagon grids has several advantages compared with the traditional method:
+Recent study demonstrates that watershed delineation on hexagon grids has several advantages compared with the traditional methods:

 * It represents adjacency uniformly because it has only one type of connectivity [@DeSousa2006].
 * It elminates the island effect and diagonal travel path issues, which often occur in the traditional method [@Johnston2009].
 * It can be applied at continental to global scale using a digital global grid system (DGGS) to provide better sphere coverage.

-Because of the dependency of hydrologic processes on watershed characteristics, hexagon grids based watershed hydrology simulations may also be improved.
+Because of the dependency of hydrologic processes on watershed characteristics, hexagon grids based watershed hydrology simulations will be improved.

-Besides, in order to couple hydrologic models with oceanic models, it is imperative to develope a flow routing model based on unstructed grids (hexagon grids, etc.), which oceanic models often use.
+Besides, hexagon grids provide an opportunity in coupling hydrologic models with oceanic models because the latter are usually based on unstructured meshes.

 Despite these advantages and practical needs, such a software specifically designed for watershed delineation on the hexagon grids is not available.
 In this study, we present HexWatershed, the first watershed delineation model based on the hexagon grids.